Ashley-P/mytui/Documentation.md

     tui_button() creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

     tui_label() creates an sWidget struct with the internal type of LABEL and returns a pointer to it.

+    tui_checkbox() creates an sWidget struct with the internal type of CHECKBOX and returns a pointer to it.

     widget_sizer() fills out the sSize struct in frames and other widgets that can have children